ironcore-dev/metal-operator/docs/concepts/servers.md

 - `metal.ironcore.dev/operation: park`: a **transient request** set by the external actor.
 The `Server` reconciler removes it again as soon as the server has reached the `Parked` state.
 - `metal.ironcore.dev/operation: unpark`: a **transient request** set by the external actor to end parking.
-The `Server` reconciler consumes it by releasing the parked marker and resuming the server.
+The `Server` reconciler removes it once the server has left the `Parked` state; while the annotation is present, the unpark is still in progress.
 - `metal.ironcore.dev/parked: "true"`: a **durable, controller-set marker** the operator writes when it parks the server and removes again when an unpark request comes in.
 Do not set or remove it directly; it is controller-owned state, not user-facing input.